dxlebxnks/ActiveDirectoryHomeLab/README.md

 - RSAT
 - File Server Role - Dedicated to managing file shares and storage within my network
 - Shadow Copies - To create point-in-time copies of files, allowing users to restore previous versions.
-- Powershell - used for automating tasks and to configure Shadow Copies
+- Powershell - Used for automating tasks and to configure Shadow Copies
 - Samba - To share files between Linux servers and Windows PCs

 <h2>Environments Used </h2>